-Any student residing in a Davis & Elkins College residence hall who is determined to be missing must be reported immediately to one of the following:
+Any student residing in a Davis & Elkins College residence hall who is determined to be missing for 24 hours must be reported immediately to one of the following:

-- 1. Residence Life staff members - 2.
-Office of Student Life (304-642-4284) - 3.
-Davis & Elkins Office of Public Safety (304-704-9111) - 4.
-Any other designated Campus Security Authority individual.
-Moreover, the appropriate law enforcement agency will be contacted within 24 hours and a cooperative effort will be made to find the student.
+- 1. Residence Life staff - 2.
+Office of Student Life (304) 637-1211 - 3.
+Davis & Elkins Office of Public Safety (304) 704-9111 - 4.
+Any other designated Campus Security Authority

-Reports made to Residence Life staff or the Office of Student Life will be forwarded to the Office of Public Safety.
-A determination will be made at that time by Public Safety if the student is indeed missing and, if so, an investigation will immediately begin to attempt to ascertain the whereabouts of the
+Reports made to Residence Life staff, the Office of Student Life, or any other designated Campus Security Authority will be immediately forwarded to the Office of Public Safety via phone at (304) 704-9111.
+A determination will be made at that time by the Director of Public Safety if the student is indeed missing, if so, an investigation will immediately begin to attempt to ascertain the whereabouts of the individual.
+Moreover, the appropriate law enforcement agency will be contacted, and a cooperative effort will be made to find the student.